Great Grand Masti: Plot

 Amar, Meet, and Prem are three friends who always wanted fun.
-They are married to Sapna, Rekha, and Nisha and live an unhappy life with their wives because of their mother-in-law, brother-in-law and sister-in-law respectively.
-Amar's mother-in-law wants her late husband to be reborn and on the order of a fraud Baba (honorific), she has stopped her daughter from having any physical relations with Amar for over 6 months to achieve the rebirth of her late husband.
-Meet's wife is a twin and whenever he tries to go near his wife, it turns on his brother-in-law (who is a bodybuilder).
+They are married to Sapna, Rekha, and Nisha and live an unhappy life with their wives because of their mother-in-law, brother-in-law and sister-in-law, respectively.
+Amar's mother-in-law wants her late husband to be reborn and on the orders of a fraud Baba, she has stopped her daughter from having physical relations with Amar, Meet's wife has a twin brother and whenever Meet tries to go near his wife, it turns on his brother-in-law (who is a bodybuilder).
 The connection between the twins causes great problems like Meet's wife beating him up unintentionally when her brother is beating up some goon.
-Prem's sister-in-law is very hot yet very silly, she comes to live with them and wants to sleep with her elder sister, forcing Prem to sleep on the couch away from his wife.
+Prem's sister-in-law is very hot yet very silly, she comes to live with them and wants to sleep in the same room as her elder sister, forcing Prem to sleep on the couch away from his wife.